Ned Rorem: Legacy

 Rorem's reputation primarily revolves around art songs, during a time when the genre lacked interest from other American composers.
 Since the 1950s, he has been described as the "America's foremost composer of art songs", a designation echoed by the choral conductor Robert Shaw.
 Miller ranks him highly with the British song composers Ralph Vaughan Williams, Peter Warlock, Gerald Finzi and Benjamin Britten.
 His mentor Thomson characterized him as "an American Poulenc", explained by Grove Music Online as due to his expression of "restraint, wit, elegance and direct yet unsentimental expressivity" Although his music for orchestra, piano and chamber ensemble is substantial, it less known than his art songs.
 In light of his renown for small-scale works, Barone concludes that "You would be hard-pressed to find greatness in Mr. Rorem's vast oeuvre.
 But he has never aimed to be a Beethoven."

 Rorem was called "an icon of gay history" by Barone, who cited his confidence and openness towards his sexuality.
 Barone furthered that although his writings were not central Gay liberation texts, they offered impetus for the movement.
 Rorem himself frequently commented as to the general unremarkability of both homosexuality and heterosexuality.
 In an interview with Rorem, the physician and writer Lawrence D. Mass compared Rorem's indifference to the writer William Hoffman—who "is similarly defensive about being called a gay writer"—and contrasted it to Lou Harrison—who is "proud to be a gay composer and interested in talking about what that might mean".
 Rorem similarly rejected any connection between a composer's music and sexuality, ridiculing the proposal that Schubert's supposed homosexuality had any effect on his music.

 A dedicated diarist, Rorem wrote candidly on his and other men's sexuality, describing his relationships with Leonard Bernstein, John Cheever, Noël Coward and Tennessee Williams.
 Rorem's writings estimate his total romantic and sexual relationships as 3,000.
 He wrote extensively about music as well, collected the anthologies Music from Inside Out (1967), Music and People (1968), Pure Contraption (1974), Setting the Tone (1983), Settling the Score (1988), and Other Entertainment (1996).
+In 2005, Rorem was the subject of a documentary film, Ned Rorem: Word And Music, co-directed by James Dowell and John Kolomvakis.